ledjon-behluli/MediatR.Pipeline.Cancellation/README.md

 ### Scenario
 A lot of times our request don't return a response at all.
 But we still want to be able to handle the cancellation gracefully.

-For these scenarios the library offers an abstract class called `CancelableRequest` which your request object can inherit from, the return type is implicitly declared as void (or `Unit` since this is an extension for MediatR).
+For these scenarios the library offers an abstract class called `CancelableRequest` which your request object can inherit from.
+The return type is implicitly declared as void (or `Unit` since this is an extension for MediatR).

 ### Example
 Let's create a request called `Ping`.